 This question defines your purpose behind budgeting.
-It could be to pay your current debts, to save money for insurances and emergency funds.
+It could be to pay your current debts, or to save money for insurance and emergency funds.

 Or you want stable future investments to enjoy the retirement age without financial restrictions.
 Maybe you want a great holiday trip to your favorite destination.

 Wait, did I forget to mention your dream business?